IdentityServer/Documentation/docs/overview/simplestOAuth.md

 layout: docs-default
 ---

-#Creating a simple OAuth2 Authorization Server, Client and API
+#Creating the simplest OAuth2 Authorization Server, Client and API

 The intention of this walkthrough is to create the simplest possible IdentityServer installation acting as an OAuth2 authorization server.
 This is supposed to get you started with some of the basic features and configuration options.
-There are other more advanced views in the docs that you could do afterwards.
+There are other more advanced walk-throughs in the docs that you could do afterwards.
 This tutorial includes:

 * Creating a self-hosted IdentityServer

-* Setting up clients for both application to service communication both using an application account as well as on behalf of a user
+* Setting up clients for application to service communication both using an application account as well as on behalf of a user

 * Registering an API

 * Requesting access tokens

+* Calling an API

-* Validating access tokens
+* Validating an access token

 ##Setting up IdentityServer
 First we gonna create a console host and set up IdentityServer.